wftutorials/laravel-tutorial2/Tutorial.md

 ```

-Now we create a new route to test your style in.
+Now we create a new route to test your styling in it.
-How route name is `dashboard/home`.
+The new route name is `dashboard/home`.

 ```php
 // web.php